andyvand/ms-ported/README.md

-# Various Microsoft games ported to Visual Studio 2026.
+# Various Microsoft applications and games ported to Visual Studio 2026.
-# Various Microsoft games ported to MinGW (i386, x86_64 and aarch64).
+# Various Microsoft applications and games ported to MinGW (i386, x86_64 and aarch64).

 - Solitaire
 - Reversi